jesperancinha/buy-odd-yucca-concert/Roadmap.md

 #### Logbook

+2022/03/27 - Back from Hiatus
+- After what it seemed to be an endless roadmap of maintenance across all my projects, I'm finally able to come back
+- Reference added to all data models to formalize the request and return ticket to client.

 2021/12/08
 - All micronaut services up and running
 - Kong with minumal mapping without consumer.
 Only services and routes